amber-brown/amber-brown/content/blog/immutability-with-javascript-arrays/index.md

 //> (4) [🥖, 🍅, 🧀, 🍗, 🌽];
 ```

-However, this has changed the pizzaBase variable.
+However, this has changed the `pizzaBase` variable.
 This means, that when the next order comes in, we are starting with the last ingredients.
-This is going to quickly become confusing!
+This is going to become confusing!

-But writing the code in an Immutable way means that we can use the base.
-An example of how we can do this is:
+But writing the code in an immutable way means that we can use the base for all future orders.
+Look at the following example:

 ```javascript
 const pizzaBase = [🥖, 🍅, 🧀];